OR WAIT null SECS

 Q: WHAT OBSTACLES ARE PREVENTING THE LARGE-SCALE IMPLEMENTATION OF HYDROGEN?

 MARK AXFORD: The main obstacles are the costs of physically manufacturing hydrogen, transporting it to a power station, and providing large-scale storage at the site.
 Modern gas turbine power plants utilize combined-cycle technology for high efficiency.
 These plants are designed to run at baseload and typically utilize building blocks of 300 – 600 MW of capacity.
 Continuous consumption of this much fuel requires an infrastructure of interconnected pipelines fed from numerous fuel sources.
 Because this infrastructure does not exist for hydrogen, a nearby storage cavern of substantial proportion must be located near the power plant.
 In terms of green hydrogen, the electrolyzer and renewable energy sources need to be located nearby.
-These obstacles can be overcome with government subsidies, but only if the cost of green electricity does
+These obstacles can be overcome with government subsidies, but only if the cost of green electricity does not matter.

 KLAUS BRUN: The primary obstacle to the large-scale implementation of hydrogen as an energy carrier is the cost of hydrogen production, transport, and storage.
 It is difficult to utilize or convert the existing hydro-carbon transport infrastructure to hydrogen transport because of the challenging physical properties of hydrogen.
 As previously noted, hydrogen is not an easy gas to handle.
 Thus, to convert our industrial and domestic usage from fossil fuels to hydrogen requires an entirely new infrastructure, which could cost trillions of dollars.
 This is something that will take time, money, and commitment to implement.